 What else do I need to remember about garden drainage?

-Before you choose a drainage solution, check you can go ahead with it via your local authority.
+Before choosing a drainage solution, check that you can proceed with it via your local authority.
 Some areas restrict the use of systems due to water protection regulations.
 Avoid fines by ensuring your chosen method aligns with local guidelines.